alicedoe/unity_memory/readme.md

 ### Installing

-The project has 2 scenes : first scene is Menu and the game scene is level
+The project has 3 scenes : Langages / Menu the game scene is level

 ## Screenshot